 2010 and the results and operating performance will serve as the basis for large-scale demonstration plants, which are scheduled to start operation in the middle of the next decade.

-Michael Suess, CEO of the Fossil Power Generation Division of Siemens Energy said: "These technologies are available but have to be tested for deployment in large plants, developed further and brought to market readiness.
+Michael Suess, CEO of the Fossil

+Power Generation Division of Siemens Energy said: "These technologies are available but have to be tested for deployment in large plants, developed further and brought to market readiness.

 The pilot in the Staudinger power plant will bring us a decisive step forward."
-The project is being sponsored by the German Federal Ministry of Economics under the terms of the COORETEC Initiative, part of the federal government's 5th Energy Research Programme "Innovation and New power plants starting in 2020... with the post-combustion process we are focusing on a highly promising CO2 capture technology, which can be backfitted in existing power plants."

-Bernhard Fischer, Member of the Managing Board of E.On Energie AG and E.On's Chief Technology Officer said: "E.On is planning industrial-scale CO2 capture and storage for coal-fired per cent of the CO2 from a power plant's per cent of the CO2 from a power plant's flue gas using special cleaning agents.
+The project is being sponsored by the German Federal Ministry of Economics under the terms of the COORETEC Initiative, part of the federal government's 5th Energy Research Programme "Innovation and New power plants starting in 2020... with the post-combustion process we are focusing on a highly promising CO2 capture technology, which can be back-fitted in existing power plants."
+The pilot will remove more than 90 per cent of the CO2 from a power plant's per cent of the CO_2 from a power plant s flue gas using special cleaning agents.
 The cleaning agent's long-term chemical stability and the efficiency of the process are now being tested at Staudinger, under real power plant conditions.
-In parallel, the technology will be further optimized in terms of energy consumption energy consumption.
+In parallel, the technology will be further optimized in terms of energy consumption n At the beginning of September, Det Norske Veritas (DNV), authorities and major industry partners announced CO2PIPETRANS, the world's first wideling for the transmission of CO. guideline for the transmission of CO2.
+DNV says its unified approach will ensure that CO_2 is transmitted in offshore and onshore pipelines in a "reliable, safe and cost-effective manner'